 Must-Check Before Departure

 • Tires: Reduce tire pressure by 0.2-0.3 bar (atmospheric pressure is lower at altitude; standard pressure becomes too high, reducing grip).
-At least one spare tire, preferably two.
+At least one spare tire, preferably two — a sidewall tear on a washboard stretch is common and a second spare is the difference between a delay and a disaster.

 • Coolant: Switch to -35°C type.
-Plateau nights can drop to minus 10-20°C; standard coolant will freeze solid.
+Plateau nights can drop to minus 10-20°C; standard coolant will freeze solid and crack the block by morning.

 • Windshield washer fluid: -30°C type.
-Spray it at a pass and watch the water instantly freeze on your windshield — this isn't a joke.
+Spray it at a pass and watch the water instantly freeze on your windshield — this isn't a joke, it's how people drive blind into a rockfall.

 Core High-Altitude Driving Techniques

 • Long descents: Use L-gear or low gear for engine braking.
 Brakes are only for speed reduction, not continuous application.
-Smelling something burning = brake pads overheating; pull over immediately and let them cool naturally.
+Smelling something burning = brake pads overheating; pull over immediately and let them cool naturally — douse them with water and they warp.

 • Refueling strategy: Fill up at half tank.
-Gas station spacing on the 318 is uneven — expecting to refuel at the next station might mean driving 150km to find one.
+Gas station spacing on the 318 is uneven — expecting to refuel at the next station might mean driving 150km to find one, and some close at dusk.
+Top off at every pump you see working.

 🎒 Practical Checklist: 318 Vehicle Essentials